Bede is an artist with a long time interest in the lives of the saints.

 An Angel in Wolf’s Clothing?

 Angels are pure spirits and so have no bodily form, despite Fra Angelico’s masterful depictions.
-Even so, angels often appear in the Bible in the guise of a human body, such as when the Archangel Raphael assisted Tobias.
+Nonetheless, angels often appear in the Bible in the guise of a human body, such as when the Archangel Raphael assisted Tobias.
 (Tob 3:17) Sometimes, God assigns animals to help his servants, as when the ravens fed Elijah in the wilderness.
 (1 Kings 17:3-6) Likewise, Balaam’s donkey not only saw an angel but also spoke like a human.
 (Num 22:28)

 St. John Bosco received a very special mission from God to help the youth.
 The congregation he founded, the Salesians, now number over 15,000 priests.
 They primarily run schools that provide technical, vocational, and language instruction, all over the world, as well as shelters for homeless persons.

 This good priest’s life was spared innumerable times by an intelligent dog who apparently never ate, drank, or aged.
-Grigio would appear mysteriously at the very moment of danger, and disappear just as quickly.
+Grigio would appear mysteriously at the very moment of danger and disappear just as quickly.
 May he have been Don Bosco’s guardian angel in a furry disguise?

 The Biographical Memoirs of Saint John Bosco, Vol IV, by Giovanni Lemoyne, S.D.B.Salesiana Publishers, 1967